sberridge/bezsql/README.md

 // create new query on the same database subWhereInDb := db.NewQuery()

-//if using a database that required named parameters then you can use the SetParamPrefix
+//if using a database that requires named parameters then you can use the SetParamPrefix
 //method to change the default prefix subWhereInDb.SetParamPrefix("subParam")
 // parameterize values will now be prefixed with "subParam", e.g. @subParam1